 - 1 tablespoon hot sauce

-- 1 pound bag of dried red beans (already soaked overnight and drained)
+- 1 pound dried red beans already soaked overnight and drained

 - Cooked rice to serve with beans

-- Turn heat up to medium high and add chicken stock, water, worcestershire sauce, hot sauce and creole seasoning then stir in red beans.
+- Turn heat up to medium high and add chicken stock, water, worcestershire sauce, hot sauce, creole seasoning, salt and pepper then stir in red beans.

 Try more amazing dinner ideas on my Pinterest Board